 Requirement Value Note Flatness of foundation surface 0.3 mm Flat foundations give better repeatability of the resolver calibration compared to original settings on delivery from ABB.
 The value for levelness aims at the circumstance of the anchoring points in the robot base.
 In order to compensate for an uneven surface, the robot can be recalibrated during installation.
 If resolver/encoder calibration is changed this will influence the absolute accuracy.
-Minimum resonance frequency 22 Hz The value is recommended for optimal performance.
-Note Due to foundation stiffness, consider robot mass including equipment. i It may affect the manipulator life- time to have a lower resonance frequency than recommended.
-For information about compensating for foundation flexibility, see the application manual of the controller software, section Motion Process Mode .
+Minimum resonance frequency Note It may affect the manipulator lifetime to have a lower resonance fraguency than The value is recommended for optimal performance.
+Due to foundation stiffness, consider robot mass including equipment.
+For information about compensating for foundation flexibility, see the application manual of the controller software, section Motion Process Mode . frequency than recommended.